lapps/lapps.github.io/Roadmap.md

 ### LAPPS version usable for Brandeis Computational Linguistics course

-The Fundamentals in Computational Linguistics (COSI 114) class is offered in Spring 2014, and will focus on five modules, each of them involving a fundamental area of computational linguistics.
-For the final three projects of the class, the Language Grid will be deployed as the development, testing, and evaluation platform.
-These topics are: Part of speech tagging, including running the Viterbi algorithm for part of speech tagger for twitter data; Lexical Semantics, including Distributional word similarity for thesaurus generation, and statistical testing (log-likelihood ratio, t-test, chi-squared test); and Machine translation, running the IBM model 1, including the EM algorithm.
+The Fundamentals in Computational Linguistics (COSI 114) class is offered in Spring 2014.
+The Language Grid will be deployed as the development, testing, and evaluation platform for three class projects.
+The LAPPS Grid needs to be ready for this class by March 2015.
+A staggered roll-out, with elements needed for project 2 and 3 available somewhat later, is acceptable.

+The first project is on part of speech tagging.
+Students create their own Python POS tagger using the Viterbi algorithm and evaluate it using the LAPPS Grid.
+Prefered data would be Tweets, but it is okay to use data available on the LAPPS Grid.

+* Explore whether and how Twitter data can be used on the LAPPS Grid
+* If Twitter data are used:
+  1. implement a service that accesses Twitter data
+  1. generate a gold standard over Twitter data
+  1. adapt the composer/evaluator so it can work with Twitter data
+* If Twitter data are not used:
+  1. select a gold standard for pos tags
+  1. confirm whether the current composer/evaluator meets the needs
+  1. updates to evaluation code where needed
+* Streamline the process of wrapping Python services.
+Ideally, this would be a push-button operation.

+The second project is on lexical semantics and distributional word similarity, where student are asked to analyze a corpus.
+Here the LAPPS Grid is used to provide access to data as well as statistical measures over those data (a kind of mini-SketchEngine).
+Some of the requested statistics: Mutual Information, Jackard Measure, Cosine, Singular Value Decomposition, Latent Semantic Indexing, log-likelyhood ratio, basic frequency counts, t-test, chi-square test.

-* Work out what needs to be added to the LAPPS Grid to meet the above needs.
+* Design how the LAPPS Grid deals with the various statistical measures over data
-  <span class="green">Brandeis (Chunqi + Te)</span>
-* Specifications due December 12th. <span class="green">Brandeis</span>
-* LAPPS Grid needs to be ready for this class by March 2015
-* Test and check robustness of previously wrapped services
+* Adapt existing statistical packages and wrap them, or
-* Implement/find a POS tagger that uses the viterbi algorithm and wrap it
+* Implement and wrap these measures

-* Decide what word similarity measures to use (cosine, latent semantic analysis, single value decomposition, mutual information)
-* Explore whether Twitter data and LAPPS Grid can co-exist
+The third project is on Machine translation, using IBM model 1 and the EM algorithm.
+Students are given translated texts, create a bilingual dictionary and implement a model.
+The LAPPS Grid provides data and an evaluation module.
+This project also depends on the smooth Python wrapping needed for project 1.

 * Select bilingual data and wrap them as Data Sources
-* Wrap IBM model 1 and Expectation Maximization
+* Adapt the composer/evaluator so it can deal with evaluation of translations

 ### Implement licensing model